mrc-ide/hipercow-py/docs/index.md

 ### With `pipx`

-[`pipx`](https://pipx.pypa.io/stable/) is a tool for installing a Python package that provide a command line interface in a way that is globally accessible to a user, but without interfering with your system python packages or your project python packages.
+[`pipx`](https://pipx.pypa.io/stable/) is a tool for installing a Python package that provides a command line interface in a way that is globally accessible to a user, but without interfering with your system python packages or your project python packages.

 If you have `pipx` installed you can run